sigmacomputing/sigmaquickstarts/site/sigmaguides/src/partner_hightouch_contact_sync/partner_hightouch_contact_sync.md

 ## Snowflake - Get Connected
 Duration: 20

-We will start by connecting Sigma to Snowflake and use the Snowflake sample database.
+We will start by connecting Sigma to Snowflake and using the Snowflake sample database.

 Login into Sigma (as Administrator).